 - Shredded gruyere and finely chopped fresh rosemary or thyme

-Place a rack in the center of your oven and preheat to 450 degrees F. Line a large baking sheet with parchment paper or a silicone baking mat.
+- Place a rack in the center of your oven and preheat to 450 degrees F. Line a large baking sheet with parchment paper or a silicone baking mat.
 Dice the butter into small pieces and place it in the freezer while you prepare the other ingredients.

-In a large mixing bowl, whisk together the all-purpose flour, whole wheat flour, baking powder, and salt.
+- In a large mixing bowl, whisk together the all-purpose flour, whole wheat flour, baking powder, and salt.
 (If adding any herbs, garlic powder, or black pepper, do it here.)

-- With a pastry blender (or my favorite, your fingers), cut in the butter until the mixture resembles coarse crumbs.
-Some pieces may be the size of small pebbles and others as large as peas.
+- With a pastry blender (or your fingers), cut in the butter until the mixture resembles coarse crumbs.
+Some pieces may be the size of small pebbles, and others as large as peas.

-- Pour the milk mixture into the dry ingredients a little at a time, stirring lightly between additions.
+- Pour the milk mixture into the dry ingredients a little at a time, lightly stirring with a rubber spatula between additions.
 (If adding cheese, add it slowly as you add the milk.)
 Stop stirring as soon as the dough holds together.
 It will be very moist and seem wet.

-Drop the batter by spoonfuls onto a cookie sheet.
-I like to use a muffin scoop for this—you’ll have 9 large or 12(ish) more moderately sized biscuits total.
+- Drop the batter by spoonfuls onto the prepared baking sheet.
+I like to use a muffin or ice cream scoop for this—you’ll have 9 large or 12(ish) more moderately sized biscuits total.

-- *Whole wheat pastry flour will yield the most tender biscuit.
+- *INGREDIENT NOTE: Whole wheat pastry flour will yield the most tender biscuit.
 My second choice would be white whole wheat flour, which is a tiny bit less tender but has a mild flavor.
 Regular whole wheat flour works too, but the wheat taste will be more noticeable.